 Sound is a funny thing.
-It leaves the speaker at different speeds across the spectrum, then bounces off every surface in sight, loosing varying amounts of energy depending on the materials it hits.
+It leaves the speaker at different speeds across the spectrum, then bounces off every surface in sight, losing varying amounts of energy depending on the materials it hits.
 It then bounces back and hits other sound waves coming the other way, either cancelling or boosting certain frequencies.

 When you hit play on your system, this merry dance is happening thousands of times a second.
 All that money you spent on fancy monitors, synths and software might mean the equipment sounds great itself, but there’s no getting around the fact that trying to EQ a bassline in an unbalanced room is a frustrating experience often based on guesswork, referencing and trial and error.

-Sound is such a delicate, complicated beast, that even in the best treated rooms, the frequency response is never truly flat.
+Sound is such a delicate, complicated beast, that even in the best-treated rooms, the frequency response is never truly flat.
 Likewise, if we were to take the room out of the equation and just listen through high-quality headphones, there’s still a massive variation from manufacturer to manufacturer, and headset to headset.

 It’s no surprise then, that we’ve turned to technology to give a helping hand.
 By measuring the unwanted peaks and troughs in a system, clever software can create an inverse EQ curve to compensate.

-Over the last 15 to 20 years, this type of room calibration has started to creep into more and more studios, as computers have become powerful enough to run our audio through high-grade correctional filters that help flatten out any audio issues cased by our speakers, room or headphones.
+Over the last 15 to 20 years, this type of room calibration has started to creep into more and more studios, as computers have become powerful enough to run our audio through high-grade correctional filters that help flatten out any audio issues caused by our speakers, room or headphones.

 In this feature, we’re going to take a look at the various monitoring issues often faced by producers and engineers that cause them to pull their hair out.
 Then we’ll look at how we can use affordable solutions to improve the situation and fine-tune your studio space to achieve sonic perfection.